 In “The Man Trap,” we hear McCoy give an eloquent defense of the salt vampire’s actions — it’s just doing what comes naturally in order to survive.
-But at that point, the creature has actually drugged McCoy and is impersonating him in the briefing room.
-The creature needs more than salt to survive; it has for years been impersonating Dr. Crater’s wife Nancy, and Crater knows this and accepts it.
-The creatures prefers to be the Nancy that McCoy remembers (they used to be an item) than the Nancy that Dr. Crater knows is only an alien counterfeit.
-In this episode, we several scenes in which the creature is alone, so we know its motives better than the heroes do.
+But at that point, the creature has actually drugged the real McCoy and is impersonating the good doctor during a staff meeting.
+The creature needs more than salt to survive; it also needs love, and has for years been impersonating Dr. Crater’s wife Nancy.
+Crater knows this and accepts it.
+Yet the creature prefers to be the Nancy that McCoy remembers (they used to be an item) rather than the Nancy that Dr. Crater knows is only an alien counterfeit.
+In this episode, we have several scenes in which the creature is alone, so we know its motives better than the heroes do.
 This is unusual in a science fiction/action show — we are more sympathetic to the monster than the heroes are.
-But of course the episode was designed so that in the climax, McCoy has to use violence to destroy the possibility of a future with Nancy, or stand by and watch his captain die.
+The plot leads to a climax in which McCoy has the option to use violence to destroy the possibility of a future with an image of his beloved Nancy, or stand by and watch his captain die.

 That was good drama — Kirk, the unfliching man of action, was helpless by this point, and McCoy, the healer and lover, was forced to use violence.
 But we see how much it costs him.